Particular/docs.particular.net/samples/azure/blob-storage-databus-cleanup-function/sample.md

 - nservicebus/messaging/databus
 ---

 `NServiceBus.DataBus.AzureBlobStorage` has a built-in cleanup mechanism to remove blobs after a configured timeout.
-By default this runs on every endpoint, and can become slow under systems with higher volumes of messages with databus properties.
+By default this runs on every endpoint and can become slow under systems with higher volumes of messages with databus properties.

 This sample shows how to use [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) to automatically trigger blob cleanup as an alternative to using the `NServiceBus.DataBus.AzureBlobStorage` built-in cleanup mechanism.
-This has the advantage of reducing processing load on the endpoints instead using the on-demand scaling of Azure Functions.
+This has the advantage of reducing processing load on the endpoints, instead using the on-demand scaling of Azure Functions.

 downloadbutton